Tensioned Access Platforms (TAP) – Walk-on nets

-A platform network would basically consist of the assembly, anchoring and tensioning of safety nets of no more than 60 mm mesh, manufactured according to the EN-1263.1, by means of straps with ratchet and using these as a sort of transversal beams forming net grids.
+A platform net would basically consist of the assembly, anchoring and tensioning of safety nets of no more than 60 mm mesh.
+Theese nets are manufactured according to the EN-1263.1, and installed means of straps with ratchet and using these as a sort of transversal beams forming net grids.
 The working height must be equal to or less than 1.5 m underneath the lower edge of the construction.

-In combination with an adequate system of edge protection, it is a safe system for workers that can be combined with debris meshes and makes it possible to carry out work independently of the activities carried out at lower levels, being all this is the main reason for the rapid growth of the use of this system internationally.
+In combination with an adequate system of edge protection, it is a safe system for workers.
+Moreover, it can be combined with debris meshes and makes it possible to carry out work independently of the activities at lower levels.
+Being all theese the main reason for the rapid growth of the use of this system internationally.

-On the other hand, we must say that there is not yet an international standard although some organizations, such as the British FASET, have published their own usage guidelines and technical specifications helping contractors, suppliers and installers to know the main installation conditions, limitations of use and elements that make up this system.
+On the other hand, we must say that there is not yet an international standard.
+Although the British FASET, have published their own usage guidelines and technical specifications.
+This document helps to know the main installation conditions, limitations and elements that make up this system.

 TAP must design and install by qualified technicians